molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Pharmacophore Generation and Processing
 ========================================

-This section is about the processing of pharmacophore models, which are abstract representations of molecular features.
+This section is about the processing of pharmacophore models.
 The pharmacophore concept is widely used in drug design and cheminformatics to understand the interactions between ligands and their biological targets.

 .. note::
-    The module `CDPL.Pharm` provides functionality for the generation and processing of pharmacophore models.
+    The module `CDPL.Pharm <https://cdpkit.org/master/python_api_doc/namespaceCDPL_1_1Pharm.html>`_ provides functionality for the generation and processing of pharmacophore models.
-    The possible pharmacophore input fotats are `pml` or `cdf`.
+    The possible pharmacophore input fotats are `PML` or `CDF`.

 Ligand-based Pharmacophore Generation using Conformations
 ------------------------------------------------------------
-The following example shows how to generate a ligand-based pharmacophore model from a set of molecules and output it to a '.pml' file.
+The following example shows how to generate a ligand-based pharmacophore model from a set of molecules and output it to a PML file.

 .. code-block:: python

     import CDPL.Chem as Chem
     import CDPL.Pharm as Pharm

-    def generate_pharmacophore(mol: Chem.Molecule) -> Pharm.Pharmacophore:
+    def generatePharmacophore(mol: Chem.Molecule) -> Pharm.Pharmacophore:
         """
         Generates the pharmacophore of the molecule.